 Now the thing about that is, it kinda relies on you feeling okay enough to make that appointment.
 And I wasn’t.
 At first I felt fine, so why did I need to go back?
 And then I felt down and wasn’t worthy enough to go back.

 So two months went by while I hummed and hawad and read about HRT and wanted to “just try this first” and “wait one more week to see if I feel better”.
-Basically I ignored how bad I truly felt until last Tuesday, when I was in front of the doctor’s receptionist and had burst into tears because there were no appointments that day, only the drop-in centre.
+Basically I ignored how bad I truly felt until suddenly I was in front of the doctor’s receptionist and had burst into tears because there were no appointments that day, only the drop-in centre.